CorruptComputer/ProtonDB-Tags/README.md

 ```
 It means you ran the script with python2, please run it with python3.
 More info about why this error happens can be found [here](https://stackoverflow.com/a/21122817).

-If anything is still not working you can open an issue here, or join the ProtonDB to Steam Library Discord server (link is at the top of this README).
+If anything is still not working you can open an issue here, or join my Discord server (link is at the top of this README).
 Please respect the rules of the server if you join!